 To achieve this goal, Watersheds Canada and its project steering committee are striving to produce a Best-Management Practices (BMP) resource and forum related to shoreland policy and land-use which inform and unify municipalities in their efforts to conserve critical shoreland habitats.
 By doing so, we will be working towards collaborative, science-based solutions to the most persistent barriers to preserving ecosystems upon which both wildlife and people rely.

 Through the utilization of the BMP resources provided by Planning for our Shorelands, officials and professionals working in Ontario’s municipalities can become leaders in their field, all while contributing to the conservation of the lakes and rivers which provide vast social, economic, and environmental services.

 Planning for our Shorelands is possible because of the guidance from an amazing project Steering Committee, which includes experienced planners, conservation authorities, and lake stewards.
-Thank you: Barbara King (Watersheds Canada), Janet Taylor (White Lake Preservation Project), the LUSH Charity Pot, the Daniel and Susan Gottlieb Foundation, the ImpAct Internship Program, Mark Snider, Glenn Tunnock, Terry Rees (Federation of Ontario Cottagers’ Associations), Mary Rae, Leora Berman (The Land Between), Katrina Furlanetto (Cataraqui Conservation), and Danielle Lachance.
+Thank you: Barbara King (Watersheds Canada), Janet Taylor (White Lake resident), the LUSH Charity Pot, the Daniel and Susan Gottlieb Foundation, the ImpAct Internship Program, Mark Snider, Glenn Tunnock, Terry Rees (Federation of Ontario Cottagers’ Associations), Mary Rae (Watersheds Canada Board Member and Retired Municipal Lawyer), Leora Berman (The Land Between), and Katrina Furlanetto (Cataraqui Conservation).